clydedacruz/obc-docs/protocol-spec.md

 For the purpose of the description below, `chaincodeID` is assumed to be a valid utf8 string and `ckey` and the `value` can be a sequence of one or more arbitrary bytes.

 #### 3.2.2.1 Hashing the world state
 During the functioning of an OBC network, many occasions such as committing transactions and synchronizing peers may require computing a crypto-hash of the world state observed by a peer.
-For instance, the consensus protocol may require to ensure that a *minimun* number of peers in the network observe the same world state.
+For instance, the consensus protocol may require to ensure that a *minimum* number of peers in the network observe the same world state.

 Since, computing the crypto-hash of the world state could be an expensive operation, this is highly desirable to organize the world state such that it enables an efficient crypto-hash computation of the world state when a change occurs in the world state.
 Further, different organization designs may be suitable under different workloads conditions.